What are the tell-tale signs of unresolved Trauma?

 It’s important to note that everyone’s healing journey is unique and different.
 Therefore, it’s not possible to say how many sessions or how much time is needed to resolve trauma.
 It depends on you and your specific trauma circumstances.
 However, it’s necessary to understand that resolving trauma is an ongoing process.
 We will work in little increments, by and by.

 That’s why travelling this way takes time and patience.
 And it’s well worth it.
-We build trust and develop new ways together that are helping you to finally feel better.
+We build trust and develop new ways to help you finally feel better.

 What People Just As You Say…